britram/rains-prototype/draft-trammell-rains-protocol.md

   subject name in a given lexicographic range of subject names within a given zone in a given context.
 The signature on a Shard can be used to prove the nonexistence of an Object for a subject name within its range.
 Shards are described in detail in {{shards}}.
-If a Singular Assertions within a Shard is signed, it inherits zone and context information from the containing shard and can also be used outside the Shard.
+If a Singular Assertion within a Shard is signed, it inherits zone and context information from the containing shard and can also be used outside the Shard.
 - P-Shards (or Probabilistic Shards) contain a data structure that can be used